 This is the most important step in boosting your body’s defense.
 The first thing you should do is to stay clear of processed foods and find out the number of calories your body actually needs to maintain the ideal weight, which is a great barrier for virus or bacteria attacks.

 - Consume probiotics – Among the components strengthening the immune system a special place belongs to probiotics.
 By increasing the body’s natural production of antibodies, probiotics are preventing cold.
-You can get your daily dose of them with yogurt, kefir, kimchi, sour pickles, dark chocolate, etc.
+You can get your daily dose of them with kefir, kimchi, sour pickles, dark chocolate, etc. If you’re a vegan, try Inner-Eco Coconut Probiotics.

 About the author: